OyvindLunde/TTK4145-Heislab/README.md

 Mainly delivered code.

 ### Display
-Due to the coronavirus, and one group members light autism, we programmed and implemented a display that showed all connected elevators, as well as their state, orders and other relevant information.
+Due to the coronavirus we programmed and implemented a display that showed all connected elevators, as well as their state, orders and other relevant information.
 This made it much easier to see what was going on when running the system and debug it when errors occured.
 See the README file in the Source/Display folder for a more thourough explanation of this module.